-Objectives: to get the participants/kids acquainted with programming in a fun and engaging way.
+Objectives: to get the participants/kids acquainted with programming in a fun and engaging way, possibly rooting the knowledge in the families by having the parents participate.
 Most of the basics of programming (loops, branching, variables, functions, data structures) can readily be learned from on-line resources.
 However, some very important notions are hard to come by and are best learned through osmosis in a group.
 These include:

 - proper variable naming and meaningful comments